masataka123/blog3_e/index.md

 - I'm a researcher in [RIMS]( http://www.sci.osaka-cu.ac.jp/OCAMI/eng/about/member/member.html) (Research Institute for Mathmatical Science, Kyoto University) from October, 2020.

 ## **Home**
-- I'm Masataka Iwai, a researcher in Osaka City University Advanced Mathematical Institute (OCAMI) and a researcher in Research Institute for Mathmatical Science, Kyoto University.
+- I'm Masataka Iwai, a researcher in Osaka City University Advanced Mathematical Institute (OCAMI) and a researcher in Research Institute for Mathmatical Science, Kyoto University (RIMS).
 - I'm majoring in complex algebraic geometry and several complex analysis.
 - I study varieties with pseudo-effective(or big) tangent bundle, morphisms between smooth projective varieties by using singular Hermitian metrics, and the structures of pseudo-effective foliations.